mlanza/atomic/docs/command-query-protocols.md

-# Command vs. Query Protocols
+# Command vs. query protocols

 In JavaScript arrays and objects are mutable reference types.
 But Atomic provides a protocol for operating against them as if they were immutable, value types.
 The `core` module *predominantly* exposes pure operations.